Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Basic Notions and Notation

 We briefly explain the notion of parameterized decision problems and introduce the linear space hypothesis (LSH), discussed in \cite{Yam17a}.
 A \emph{size parameter} $m$ over alphabet $\Sigma$ is a map from $\Sigma^*$ to $\nat$.
 In particular, a \emph{log-space size parameter} refers to a size parameter that is computable in $n^{O(1)}$ time using $O(\log{n})$ space on any inputs of length $n$.
-A typical example of such a size parameter is $m_{\|}(x) = |x|$ for any string $x$.
+A typical example of such a size parameter is $m_{\|}$ defined by $m_{\|}(x) = |x|$ for any string $x$.
 A \emph{parameterized decision problem} has the form $(L,m)$ with a language $L$ over a certain alphabet $\Sigma$ and a size parameter $m$ over $\Sigma$.
 Given such a parameterized decision problem $(L,m)$, we say that a DTM $M$ \emph{solves} $(L,m)$ \emph{in polynomial time using sublinear space} if $M$ solves $L$ and $M$ runs in time polynomial in $m(x)$ using space at most $m(x)^{\varepsilon}\ell(|x|)$ for a constant $\varepsilon\in[0,1)$ and polylogarithmic functions $\ell$ for all inputs $x$.
 The complexity class $\psublin$, introduced in \cite{Yam17a}, is composed of all parameterized decision problems together with log-space size parameters solvable in polynomial time using sublinear space.

-We often deal with Boolean formulas expressed \emph{in $k$-conjunctive normal form} ($k$CNF); that is, a conjunction of disjunctions of at most $k$ literals, where $k$ is a fixed positive number.
+We often deal with Boolean formulas expressed in \emph{$k$-conjunctive normal form} ($k$CNF); that is, a conjunction of disjunctions of at most $k$ literals, where $k$ is a fixed positive number.
 The notation $\mathrm{2SAT}$ expresses the set of all satisfiable 2CNF Boolean formulas.
 For a fixed number $d\in\nat^{+}$, we use the special notation of $\mathrm{2SAT}_d$ when 2CNF Boolean formulas are limited to the ones in which each variable appears at most $d$ times in the form of literals.
-The \emph{linear space hypothesis} (LSH) is a statement that the parameterized decision problem $(\mathrm{2SAT}_3,m_{vbl})$ does not belong to $\psublin$, where $m_{vbl}(\phi)$ expresses the total number of variables used in a given Boolean formula $\phi$.
+We write $m_{vbl}(\phi)$ and $m_{cls}(\phi)$ respectively for the total numbers of variables and of clauses used in a given Boolean formula $\phi$.
+The \emph{linear space hypothesis} (LSH) is a statement that the parameterized decision problem $(\mathrm{2SAT}_3,m_{vbl})$ does not belong to $\psublin$.